jorgebucaran/hyperapp/README.md

       <button>Add</button>
     </div>
   ),
-  container: document.body
+  node: document.getElementById("app")
 })
 ```

-The view is a visual representation of the state.
+The view is a way to view your state as HTML.
 The text field is synchronized with `state.value`, though, there's no way to update it yet, and by mapping through `state.items` we can turn the items array into an array of `<li>` nodes.
 There was no need to mutate the DOM manually, the markup is entirely declarative.

 Eventually, you'll want to break down your view into reusable components.
 Hyperapp components are stateless functions that return virtual DOM nodes.
 Their input is the state or a part thereof; their output is the markup that represents the supplied state.
 Components make it easy to split your UI into chunks of content, styles, and behavior that belong together.